yjcyxky/text2knowledge/README.md

 2. Select the most suitable similarity algorithm
 3. Select a suitable re-ranking algorithm
 4. Improve the prompts for generating questions based on the characteristics of the large language model

+## Chatbot

+Read the [README.md](chatbot/README.md) in the `chatbot` folder for more details.

+## Contribution Guidelines

+We welcome and appreciate any contributions from the community members.
+If you wish to contribute to Text2Knowledge, please follow these steps:

+1. Fork the repository and create your branch.
+2. Make changes in your branch.
+3. Submit a Pull Request.

+Please ensure that your code adheres to the project's coding style and quality standards before submitting your contribution.

+## License

+Text2Knowledge is released under the MIT License.
+For more details, please refer to the `LICENSE.md` file in the repository.